Q. Which airport should I fly into for this tour?

 Q. How often will we be off the ship?

-A. This will depend on the weather and when the captain deems leaving the ship is safe.
-The goal will be to offer at least one on-shore experience each day.
-This includes kayaking, zodiac cruises, a photography class, hiking/walking or snowshoeing.
+A. This will be weather dependent and at the captain’s discretion.
+The goal will be to offer at least one (and usually two) on-shore experience(s) each day after we pass through the Drake Passage and before we return back through it.
+Activities include kayaking, Zodiac cruises, hiking/walking or snowshoeing.
 There may even be a chance to overnight on land in a sleeping bag (supplied) or take a polar plunge!

 Q. Do we have to leave the ship when there are on-shore activities?

-A. You definitely don’t have to leave the ship to participate in the daily activities, but you might really enjoy getting on the land to hike and snowshoe, or to be on the water in a kayak or to take a zodiac cruise.
+A. You definitely don’t have to leave the ship to participate in the daily activities, but you might really enjoy getting on the land to hike and snowshoe, or to be on the water in a kayak or to take a Zodiac cruise.

-There will be multiple talks each day held by the expedition staff on various topics and you could always use your time listening to those and also viewing the wildlife from the ship.
+There will be multiple talks each day held by the expedition staff on various topics, and you could always use your time listening to those and also viewing the wildlife from the ship.

 Q. Do we go to any of the outposts/research stations?